Paulo Afonso Airport

 Paulo Afonso Airport (IATA: PAV, ICAO: SBUF) is the airport serving Paulo Afonso, Brazil.

-It is operated by the State of Bahia.
+It is operated by contract by Infraero.

 History

 The airport was commissioned in 1972 and between 1980 and 2020 it was administrated by Infraero.
 On November 17, 2020, the Federal Government transferred the administration of the facility to the State of Bahia.

+In September, 2022, the State of Bahia signed a contract of operation with Infraero.

 Airlines and destinations

+No scheduled flights operate at this airport.

 Access

 The airport is located 6 km from downtown Paulo Afonso.